hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/p2p-host-ip.md

 :::

 In some cases, small changes to your port and firewall configuration can significantly improve your node's **peer-to-peer connectivity**.
-Improved peer-to-peer connectivity benefits the broader Ethereum ecosystem by making blockchain data more available, and it can also help your validator find more work (and earn a little more ETH).
+Improved peer-to-peer connectivity benefits the broader Ethereum ecosystem by making blockchain data more available, and it can also help your validator find more work (and earn a little more BOA).

 In this how-to, we'll walk through the following tasks: